Version 1.0 - Last Updated: 12 Jun 2024

 Students applying for part 2 courses should apply for postgraduate funding when:

-• they're studying the part 2 course on a part-time basis (England only)
+- they're studying the part 2 course on a part-time basis (England and NI only)

-• their part 1 course did not meet the qualifying criteria – determined by HECoS codes grouped under CAH3 code 13-01-01 for new students from academic year 2025/26
+- their part 1 course did not meet the qualifying criteria – determined by HECoS code 100122 for new students from academic year 2025/26

 You should add these courses to CMS as postgraduate courses, choosing the Master of Architecture qualification.
-We will assess the student’s application and decide if this is the correct funding level for them.
+We'll assess the student’s application and decide if this is the correct funding level for them.

 Print this chapter